-Sam Leith is literary editor at The Spectator and a columnist at The Financial Times and Prospect.
-His work appears in The Guardian, The Times and the TLS among others.
+Sam Leith is literary editor at the Spectator, a columnist at the Financial Times and Prospect, and his work appears regularly in the Guardian, The Times and the TLS among others.
+His books include You Talkin' to Me?
+Rhetoric from Aristotle to Obama.

 Going behind Closed Doors: Judging Book Prizes